-- indicates there is a graphic that illustrates the standard or requirement. - R identifies a property line. - arphi identifies the right-of-way centerline. - R/W identifies the right-of-way. - identifies a User Note that provides helpful information for all users. - identifies a Digital User Note that provides helpful information for users with a digital version of the Zoning Ordinance.
+- indicates the term is defined in Article 2, Definitions.
+(Note: Not every defined term is designated with a III symbol.
+Consult Article 2, Definitions, for a list of all defined terms.) - 💉 🔹 indicates there is a graphic that illustrates the standard or requirement. - q identifies a property line. - G identifies the right-of-way centerline. - R/W identifies the right-of-way. - identifies a User Note that provides helpful information for all users. - identifies a Digital User Note that provides helpful information for users with a digital version of the Zoning Ordinance. - $\Delta$ identifies sections that have been amended.
+The ordinance number and effective date are listed at the end of the section.
+More information can be found in Appendix A Schedule of Amendments.